This article explores how Hercules CI helps you run a build cluster on your own infrastructure.

 Hercules CI consists primarily of two components.
 Hercules CI Agent is the open source build agent that performs both Nix evaluation and builds.
 It is a stateless service with minimal configuration.

 The other component is the hercules-ci.com service.
-It coordinates the evaluation, builds and integrations like the GitHub App.
-It maintains the metadata about your agents and builds, so you don't have to.
+It coordinates the evaluations, builds and deployments and the integration with GitHub.
+It maintains the metadata about your agents and builds, so you don’t have to.